StarOneCRM/StarOneCRM/README.md

 <details>
 <summary>Day 8 (30-12-24)</summary>
-Hosted the application with the new UI and populated it with 4,400 dummy student records generated through API calls using a JavaScript script executed with Node.js.
+Hosted the application with the new UI and populated it with 4,400 dummy user records generated through API calls using a JavaScript script executed with Node.js.
 Tested the sorting and searching functionalities.
 </details>

 <details>